 You can recieve data from many sources, these are some popular and most used sources:

 In 2011, the Learning Record Store was introduced with Experience API to make some significant upgrades in the field of eLearning.
 As before SCORM and AICC standards were out there, but later xAPI is taking over this segment of eLearning field.

 SCORM is still there, but as it doesn’t meet the advancement of technology.
 So, Advanced Distributed Learning (ADL) planned to make some changes to meet future requirements.
 For this purpose, ADL collaborated with Rustici Software to make it happen.

 After one year of research and development on this project, they named it Project Tin Can.
 Later, ADL released it as Experience API (xAPI).

-The working of LRS is effortless and secure, as it is primarily used to store data, sent by your xAPI enabled content.
-Whether it is coming from your Online Course, Games, Simulators, or Webpage.
+The working of LRS is simple and secure, as it is primarily used to store data, sent by your xAPI enabled content.
+Whether it is coming from your Online Course, Games, Simulators, or a Webpage.

 Also, you can use LRS to generate beautiful reports quickly and analyze data with graphs, charts many other things.